-‘My art contributes to the discussion of the intersection between biology and technology.’
+‘My art contributes to the discussion on the intersection between biology and technology.’

-The artist’s paintings are meant to take the audience through a poetic digital flow of emotional media hybrids.
-She deliberately visualises a scene or a set of characters maintaining fragments of narratives.
+The artist’s paintings intend to carry the audience through a poetic digital flow of emotional media hybrids.
+She deliberately visualises a scene or a set of characters, maintaining fragments of narratives.
 Abstract manipulations create a fusion between a painting-like and a computer-generated representation.
-She creates spaces with predetermined visioning of missing human tactility.
-A new civilisation might be perceived paradoxically as amorphic beings without any desires for consumption, freedom, joy, balance.
-She explores a visual unawareness which gradually has been introduced by the advent of the digital age.
+She creates spaces with predetermined visions of omitted human tactility.
+In her paintings, a new civilisation might be paradoxically perceived as amorphic beings without any desire for consumption, freedom, joy, or balance.
+She explores a visual unawareness that has gradually been ushered in by the advent of the digital age.

-The lines, colours, shapes, and textures found in the canvas derive their substance from the artist’s daily encounters with ordinary objects.
-These mundane objects that surround her also define her because they act as an ever encompassing mirror.
+The lines, colours, shapes, and textures displayed in the canvas are derived from the artist’s daily encounters with ordinary objects.
+These mundane objects not only surround her, but they also define her by acting as an ever-encompassing mirror.
 It is not enough that these objects transcend and find their purpose for others.
 It is vital that they form a union and learn to co-exist.
 The nature of their true strength becomes clear once they dissolve into and unto one another.
-It is only then that they too learn their true purpose.
-It is only then that we once again step up and see ourselves reflected in their perfect mirrored amalgamation.
+It is only then that they, too, learn their true purpose and that we, once again, rise and see ourselves reflected in their perfectly mirrored amalgamation.